 I checked in and they gave me a strange look as if I were an idiot.
 They told me I had to go over directly to the Player course pro shop to check in.
 There was no shuttle running at this time and that’s not how they do things anyway.
 So I walked all the way back to my car.
 I went to grab my bag off the rack in the parking lot and, of course, it was gone.
 Someone had already taken it up to the Dye pro shop for me!
 So I tracked down a cart boy and he had to radio up for them to bring it back down.
 Let’s just say it was not a good start to the day when I already had some bad feelings going in.

 After that, though, I have to admit it was actually smooth sailing the rest of the day and things went as well as possible.
 I drove over to the Player course, checked in with ease and, even better, they informed me there was no frost delay.
 They were letting the early players off as soon as they wanted to go.
 I joined up with a twosome and we teed off around 7:30.
 We played at a nice quick pace and finished around 10:30, which was perfect timing.
 I checked back in with the Player pro shop and they were able to find me an opening on the Dye course at 11:26.
-I would have enough time in between rounds to not feel “rushed,” yet at that tee time I knew there was no way I wouldn’t finish before it got dark.
+I would have enough time in between rounds to not feel “rushed,” yet at that tee time I knew I would finish before it got dark.
 Perfect!

 Sorry for all the preamble on this one, but it was part of my personal experience at The Westin Mission Hills.
 So was the weather.
 In all my times visiting the Coachella Valley, I’ve never really gotten any windy conditions, let alone any real clouds in the sky.
 It’s always perfect, which is why I like it out there so much.
 It was bright and sunny for my morning round, though there were clouds around the neighboring mountains.
 It was a bit windy and chilly all morning, but not too bad.